 |Our ranking process:

-Ø Weighting courses appearing most recently in any ranking tables
+Ø Weighting courses listed most recently

 There is no doubt that whenever any list is produced, it provides a lively talking point across the whole of the golfing world, especially at those golf clubs fortunate enough to make it onto the latest list.
 When a conventional ranking table is produced, there are winners and losers, high climbers, big fallers and new entries.
 Naturally, it also means that golf courses may drop off the latest list, sometimes never to be seen again.
 This does not mean that these golf courses are no longer “top courses”; it simply means that other courses (old or new) have improved or come into favour.